 A thorough health check is undertaken at the time of your pet’s annual vaccination.
 Sometimes we can detect a problem of which you might not be aware.
 This is also an opportunity to discuss your pet’s diet, weight and behaviour or any other questions that may concern you.
 You will also receive advice on the control and eradication of fleas, worms, heartworm, ticks and various other creepy crawlies.
 Quotes for Vaccinations can be given over the counter/phone.

 Microchips help avoid the heartache of losing your best friend and is also the law for any pet over the age of 3 months.
 A microchip contains a code that is linked to a national registry, commonly in Geraldton the ‘AAR’.
 This means if your pet is ever lost, a ranger or vet can scan your pet for the microchip and access your contact details from the National Registry.

 We have the scanning technology to be able to easily identify your pet if they are brought to our practice.
 Each year we successfully reunite many lost pets with their owners with the assistance of microchip technology.

 We are able to perform various pathology tests such as blood tests within the hospital, thus giving faster diagnosis and treatment.
 For more detailed testing we engage the services of a specialist laboratory.

-Our digital x-ray facilities allow us to investigate animal injuries and health problems.
+Our digital x-ray facilities allow us to investigate animal injuries and health problems, and receive a high quality and instant image.
 We have portable equipment for equine work.

 This is a technique that provides us with a non-invasive way of scanning your pet’s body system without surgery.
 This equipment is used for the diagnosis and treatment of animals and humans by using high frequency sound waves.
 Sound waves are converted into an image and this is displayed on a small monitor screen so we can gain a better understanding of what is going on inside your pet’s body.